Colmena, an Architecture for Highly-Scalable Web Services

 In Colmena, we define every input/output component as an interface (a port in the hexagonal jargon).
 A particular cell might rely on:

-• A repository port, which persists and reads domain data.
+port, which persists and reads domain data. - An

-• An event publisher port, which allows events to be made public.
+port, which allows events to be made public. - A

 In Ruby, we specify the behavior these interfaces should satisfy with a shared example.
 All implementations (adapters in the hexagonal jargon) must comply with the spec if they are to be trusted, and provide explicit error handling so that risks can be gracefully handled, logged, and mitigated.